Are you looking for lead magnet ideas but need help coming up with a few that your audience would want?

 Downloadable audio might make the perfect lead magnet example depending on your target audience.

 For example, if your ideal customer rarely has time for reading or watching videos, they might prefer to have something to listen to in the car on their commute to and from work.

-Remember: you can always repurpose a video by simply stripping out the audio and turning it into a lead magnet!
+Remember: you can always repurpose a video by stripping out the audio and turning it into a lead magnet!

-Since live webinars only occur at specific times and may have only a limited run, they play on the “fear of missing out”.
+Since live webinars only occur at specific times and may have only a limited run, they play on the “fear of missing out.”

 29. Event Tickets

-Similar to a webinar, you can offer free tickets to a live event in exchange for an email address.
+Like a webinar, you can offer free tickets to a live event in exchange for an email address.

 30. Email Course